cdnjs/SRIs/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-This repository is considered robot-only, automatically generated SRIs, so pull requests are not excepted for this repository.
+This repository is considered robot-only, automatically generated SRIs, so pull requests are not accepted for this repository.

 If you are looking to contribute to cdnjs, please take a look at the [`cdnjs/packages`](https://github.com/cdnjs/packages) repository or any